 Request from the Department of Nutrition, Dietetics and Food Sciences in the College of Agriculture and Applied Sciences to offer a Food Security Studies Institutional Certificate of Proficiency.
 Motion to approve the R401 proposal made by Mateja Savoie-Roskos.
 Seconded by Heloisa Rutigliano.
+Proposal approved.

 Request from the Department of Technology, Design and Technical Education in the College of Agriculture and Applied Sciences to restructure the Business - Associate of Business degree.
 Motion to approve the R401 proposal made by Mateja Savoie-Roskos.
 Seconded by Heloisa Rutigliano.
+Proposal approved.

 Request from the Department of Technology, Design and Technical Education in the College of Agriculture and Applied Sciences to restructure the Cosmetology Associate of Applied Science degree.
+Motion to approve the R401 proposal made by Mateja Savoie-Roskos.
+Seconded by Heloisa Rutigliano.
+Proposal approved.

+Request from the Department of Communicative Disorders and Deaf Education in the Emma Eccles Jones College of Education and Human Services to offer a Deaf Education Bachelor of Arts and Bachelor of Science.